Templates

 Types

-Variables are typed, and can be either string, bool, number, null or collections.
-Depending on the variable type, templates can be rendered differently.
+Values generated from function and variables are typed, and can be either string, bool, number, null or collections.
+Depending on the value type, templates can be rendered differently.
 Let’s say we have captured an integer value into a variable named count:

 GET https://sample/counter